bktujwol/Pinterest_widget/readme.txt

 It display random public feeds from your pins from pinterest

-You have choice between 1, 3 and 6 feeds display options
+You now can choose any numbers of pin to display

 Note: